lalalune/vanity-keypair-replicate/README.md

 # Solana Vanity Address Generator for Replicate

 This project provides a Solana vanity address generator that can be deployed on Replicate to leverage cloud GPU resources for faster address generation.

-# To Test

-`cargo build && bash grind.sh`
+It uses Python Cog to interface with the Replicate API while leveraging performant Rust code for the core generation logic.

 ## Features